Avoid Common Mistakes in your Application for a German Grant of Probate (Erbschein)

 Or simply enter “probate” or “inheritance” in the search box above.

-The law firm Graf & Partners and its German-English litigation department GP Chambers was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
+The law firm Graf & Partners and its German-English litigation department GP Civil Procedure Experts was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
 We are experts ininternational succession matters, probate and inheritance law, including international litigation.
 If you wish us to advise or represent you in a German or cross border inheritance case please contact German solicitor Bernhard Schmeilzl, LL.M.
 (Leicester) at +49 941 463 7070.